Umami Pot

 Torikawa Ponzu (Japanese Chicken Skin)

-When it comes to Japanese chicken skin dishes, Torikawa Ponzu is one of the most popular.
-Here, I will share two recipes to make it: one that retains the texture and flavor of the chicken skin, and another that makes it crispy.
+If you are looking for a recipe that uses chicken skin, be sure to try Torikawa Ponzu.
+Here, I will share two ways to make it: one that preserves the texture and flavor of the chicken skin, and another that makes it crispy.

 No ratings yet